Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A patent document representing an exclusive right granted for an invention, which is a product or process that provides (in general) a new way of doing something, or offers a new technical solution to a problem.
 Typically associated with a patent number.

        A COUNTER Data_Type.
      -

+   * - Pathway to Compliance
+     - Available to small publishers who are not COUNTER compliant.
+The Pathway to Compliance offers a series of incremental steps that facilitates COUNTER reporting.
+     -

    * - Paywall